 If someone is used to living in a small town where no one ever locks their doors, the big city can seem like a scary place.
 If you’re reading reports from five years ago, the situation has likely changed.
-So you need to balance the information with your experience and comfort level.
+So you need to balance the available information with your own experience and comfort level.

 The common-sense guidelines for staying safe set out on the Guru’guay website (very recently) are the same just about everywhere: don’t make yourself look like a target for crimes of opportunity.

 Robbery is the most common in Uruguay.
 If you’re taking pictures, you’ll be presumed to have money because you look like a tourist – that may be okay in a tourist destination, but hang on to your bag.
 Camera or not, if you carry a large bag, make sure it’s held close to your body rather than swinging around.
 Split up valuables (cash, credit cards, phone) between a bag and pockets or only carry what you need for the day.
 If you’ve parked your car in the city, don’t leave anything visible on the seats.